preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 Teamwork templates
 ===========================================

 Here you can work with templates for Teamwork.
+The first list displays all templates that has been created so far, for example:

 .. image:: teamwork-65-templates-new2.png